Alpackers/CTF-Writeups/2015/CSAW-CTF/Crypto/ones_and_zer0es/Readme.md

 >```

-The file contains a binary text.
+The file contains binary text.
 There are serveral websites such as http://www.binaryhexconverter.com/binary-to-ascii-text-converter that can convert binary text to ascii.
 A better way though is to use python:

 >```python
 #!/usr/bin/python